aosabook/500lines/flow-shop/chapter.md

     random.shuffle(perm)
 ```

-Next, we initialize the variables that allow us to keep track of the best permutation found so far, as well as the timing information for providing informative output.
+Next, we initialize the variables that allow us to keep track of the best permutation found so far, as well as the timing information for providing output.

 ```python
     # Keep track of the best solution